Listen to our podcast about this article: PodCapers Ep. 15: The Justice League as the Greek Gods.

 How are the Justice League like the Greek gods?

 Everyone knows that superheroes have their origins in the ancient myths of Greece, Rome, and other old empires.
 But the more things change, the more they stay the same.
 Today, we worship superheroes in the same ways we once worshipped the gods.
-Okay, so maybe we’re not sacrificing virgins on the pyre, but it’s hard to deny that Comic-Con feels like a religious experience for some and that we all accept the sanctity the Bible of Canon.
+Okay, so maybe we’re not sacrificing virgins on the pyre, but it’s hard to deny that comic cons feel like a religious experience for some and that we all accept the sanctity the Bible of Canon.

-Looking even closer, you’ll start to see even more similarities between the JLA and the Greek pantheon on gods.
-And it’s not just the obvious ones (like Aquaman and Poseidon).
-All twelve major Olympian gods have a counterpart on the Watchtower.
-With the release of Percy Jackson: Sea of Monsters today, we thought it would be fun to take a look at how the two pantheons measure up.
+Looking even closer, you’ll start to see even more similarities between the Justice League and the Greek gods.
+And it’s not just the obvious ones – all twelve major Olympian gods have a counterpart on the Watchtower.
+So how exactly do the two pantheons measure up?